School of Sciences, UNAM: Location and facilities

-The Faculty is located in Ciudad Universitaria in Mexico City, across the street from the Faculty of Engineering and the Faculty of Administration.
+The faculty is located in Ciudad Universitaria in Mexico City, across the street from the Faculty of Engineering and the Faculty of Administration.
 Its premises are located next to the Physics, Mathematics and Astronomy research institutes.

-The Faculty occupies various buildings: Buildings, "O" and "P", composed only of classrooms, in addition to four other buildings lodging the Faculty's respective departments and their faculty.
-The newer part of the complex consists of two buildings, one called Amoxcalli, which holds the Faculty's library and the Computing Center.
-The newest one is called Tlahuizcalpan which hosts various labs and research premises, as well as classrooms.
+The faculty occupies various buildings: buildings, "O" and "P", composed only of classrooms; buildings lodging the Faculty's departments for Physics, Mathematics, and two buildings for Biology; building Amoxcalli, which holds the faculty's library and computing center; building Tlahuizcalpan which hosts various labs and research premises, as well as classrooms; building Yellizcalli which hosts various classrooms; and building Tlaltipac which hosts research lab Lansbiodyt and classrooms.
+It hosts the Alberto Barajas Celis auditorium where conferences are held, as well as two other minor venues.
+There's a student-ran cafeteria, a small sports area and a workshop.

 In recent years, an interdisciplinary extension of the Faculty was inaugurated in the port of Sisal, Yucatán, devoted to the research of coastal ecosystems and their species.

 The National Herbarium of Mexico at UNAM in Mexico City houses the largest collection of plant specimens in all of Latin America and is one of the 10 most active herbaria in the world.

 Graduate programs

-The Faculty of Sciences offers graduate programs on computer science, material science, astronomy, biology, earth science, ocean science, physics, mathematics, statistics & actuarial science, history and philosophy of science and science education, although most of these are run in collaboration with the nearby institutes, like Physics, Mathematics and IIMAS (Institute for applied mathematics and systems).
+The Faculty of Sciences offers graduate programs on computer science, material science, astronomy, biology, earth science, ocean science, physics, mathematics, statistics & actuarial science, history and philosophy of science and science education, although most of these are run in collaboration with the nearby institutes, like Physics, Mathematics and IIMAS (Institute for Applied Mathematics and Systems).
 Some programs are offered in conjunction with other faculties and institutes nationwide.